heiloMeow/COMP2150-React-Web-Project-Assessment/docs/ImplementationPlan.md

 - **Testing Notes:**
   - Add unit tests for validation utilities and edge cases.
   - Use end-to-end or component tests to verify form submission behavior.
+  - Explicitly verify that backtracking is blocked after an interview section is submitted.
+  - Confirm that users cannot re-record once submission has occurred.
+  - Ensure the interview flow completes successfully even when ASR falls back to placeholder transcription text.

 ## Phase 7 – Accessibility & Responsiveness
 - **Planned Work:**